-ENGL 0899 is a three-credit course allowing students who do not need a college-level ENGL course to complete learning support requirements or for students who score a 14 and below on the ACT while enrolling in the co-req ENGL 1010 class.
+ENGL 0899 is a three-credit course allowing students who do not need a college-level ENGL course to complete learning support requirements.
 Completion will satisfy the Tennessee Board of Regents learning support writing competencies.
 This course does not meet English requirements for graduation or elective credits for graduation.